R1MO9/express-cicd-server/README.md

 - `npm start` — Run the app with Node (`node index.js`).
 - `npm run dev` — Run the app with `nodemon` for development (auto-restarts on file changes).
-- `npm test` — Placeholder test script (currently exits with an error).

 Example: start the dev server